andycook71/andycook71.github.io/_posts/2017-05-18-SQL-Server-Alias.md

 You should make the alias for the 32 bit and 64 bit configurations.

+Make sure TCP protocol is enabled.
+Restarting the SQL service should make the change take effect.

 Test this by connecting with SQL Server Management Studio as normal.

 Or can be done with PowerShell: